Guillem96/idealista-big-data-project/idealista-python/README.md

 ### Get the raw data

-In this project we use the data provided by the Idelista API. to get the data from the Idealista API you need an ApiKey and a Secret code.
-To objtain those keys got to the [idealista labs request access](http://developers.idealista.com/access-request) web page.
+In this project we use the data provided by the [Idelista API](https://api.idealista.com).

+To get the data from the Idelista API you need an ApiKey and a Secret code.
+And to obtain those keys, it is necessary to make a request to the [idealista labs request access](http://developers.idealista.com/access-request) via their web page.

 Once you have the API_KEY and the Secret, create a `.env` file just under the project root with the following content: